Construction workers in safety gear installing a large blue crane at a building site with a sign reading 'SMIT CRANES'. Overcast sky.

 • Perform daily/weekly crane checks & routine maintenance

-• Work closely with dogmen, riggers & site teams to get the job done
+• Work closely with dogmen/riggers & site teams

 • Maintain compliance and keep daily records up to date